algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 - ***Features:***
   - **Profile Visibility:** Options for candidates to control who can view their profile (public, private, or only specific employers).

-  - **Account Settings:** Options to manage account details, change passwords, and deactivate accounts if needed.
+  - **Account Settings:** Options to manage account details like change the name, change password, change email, change phone number, and delete account if needed.

 ### Example Content for the Candidate Module